simonri/dotfiles/README.md

 ## Install in one command

-The following will install this config if you have an existing config it will move it to `~/.config/nvim.old`
+The following will install this config if you have an existing config it will move it to `$NVIM_PATH.old`

 This script only supports Mac, Ubuntu and Arch